BluFedora/BifrostEngine/docs/MiscNotes.md

 - When moving an object that changes size as well then if the size change is disproportionate (square => rectangle) then the movement of the object should go along an arc according to _Material Design_.

 - Objects at the same z-level should never intersect each other while animating.

+## DPI (Dots Per Inch) & Scaling

+- To correctly handle HiDPI displays you should handle it per window, per monitor.

+> Default DPI Per Platform

+- Windows : 96
+-   macOS : 72

+> Windows

+Each window is allowed to have a 'DPI Awareness' level declaring how it handles DPI.
+This can be set either though a manifest file or at runtime programmatically.

+*If you set DPI awareness programmatically you must set it before any windows (`HWND`s) are created*

+- `SetProcessDpiAwarenessContext` (Windows 10)
+  - `SetProcessDpiAwareness` (Windows 8.1)
+  - `SetProcessDpiAware` (Windows Vista)
+- `GetDpiForWindow`

+- DPI_AWARENESS_UNAWARE
+  - The default value indicating Windows will lie to you and will scale up your app automatically.
+  - This leads to blurry text and graphics since this is just a dumb bilinear scaling.
+- DPI_AWARENESS_SYSTEM_AWARE
+  - The window is correct for the main monitor but doesn't handle changing to a monitor with a different DPI.
+- DPI_AWARENESS_PER_MONITOR_AWARE
+  - The window is a rockstar and handles dpi scaling changes through the WM_DPICHANGE event.

+> Apple

+Can only be set through the app manifest.

+On macOS set the `NSHighResolutionCapable` flag to `TRUE`.

 ---